andreifloricel/support-ticket-880/README.md

 This is a very basic example of how to get started with AdapTable Angular.

-AdapTable Angular is the Angular Framework version of AdapTable - the market-leading, low code AG Grid Add-On.
+AdapTable Angular is the Angular Framework version of AdapTable - the market-leading, low code AG Grid extension.

 This template is particularly useful if you wish to build a very small demo for Support purposes.